-Head north to Cooktown in a campervan rental and experience some amazing scenery.
-VroomVroomVroom can help you compare campervan and motorhome rentals in Queensland, bringing you the best deals without charging any hidden fees.
-Simply fill in the search form above and start comparing campervan hire now.
+Head north to Cooktown in a motorhome hire and experience some amazing scenery.
+VroomVroomVroom can help you compare campervan and RV rentals in Queensland, bringing you the best deals without charging any hidden fees.
+Simply fill in the search form above and start comparing camper hire now.

 View Campervan Rental Locations in Australia in a larger map

 Cooktown Orchid Travellers Park is situated along Charlotte Street in Cooktown.
 It is located at the heart of town and is children and pet friendly.
 Unpowered and powered sites are available at the site.
 Its campsite facilities include a barbecue area, camp kitchen, communal refrigerator, ice, laundry, open fireplace and outdoor swimming pool.

 Cooktown Scenic Rim Trail lies within the Mount Cook National Par.
 Following the trails gives you insight into Cooktown's heritage while showcasing the area's natural beauty.
 Get to see a large and impressive collection of mangroves, pass through a rainforest, reach the northern end of Finch Bay and see an interesting beach at Cherry Tree Bay.

 Hope Islands National Park is situated not too far from Cooktown.
 The islands East Hope, Snapper Island, Struck Island and West Hope form part of the national park.
 Access to the Hope Islands is only allowed via commercial operators.
 The park is famous for its impressive flora and fauna and activities like camping, diving, snorkeling, fishing and swimming.